StructureFold2/StructureFold3/assets/readme.md

-# These are any graphical or other assets are stored.
+# This is where graphical or other assets are stored